The India Regions are available to customers with a business presence in India.

 - Is there a charge for retaining Event Hub events for more than 24 hours?

 In many cases, yes.
-If the size of the total amount of stored events exceeds the storage allowance for the number of selected throughput units (84 GB per throughput unit), the size that exceeds the allowance is charged at the regular Azure Blob storage rates.
+If the size of the total number of stored events exceeds the storage allowance for the number of selected throughput units (84 GB per throughput unit), the size that exceeds the allowance is charged at the regular Azure Blob storage rates.
 The storage allowance in each Throughput Unit covers all storage costs for retention periods of 24 hours (the default), even if the Throughput Unit is used to the maximum Ingress allowance.

 - How is Event Hub storage size calculated and charged?